 The Westgate’s monorail stop is on the north end of the resort.
 You’ll want to go left when entering the front of the hotel’s entrance.

 Sahara Las Vegas

 This station marks the end of the line of the Las Vegas monorail, and the point where it turns around to head back south.

-The stop is actually on Paradise Road, right behind the SLS Las Vegas, however there is a pedestrian bridge that goes over Paradise Road, leading you into the casino.
+The stop is actually on Paradise Road, right behind the Sahara Las Vegas, however there is a pedestrian bridge that goes over Paradise Road, leading you into the casino.

-There is always talk about extending the Las Vegas Monorail both north, to Fremont Street, and south, to McCarran International Airport.
+of course, there is always talk about extending the Las Vegas Monorail both north, to Fremont Street, and south to McCarran International Airport.
 We hope those rumors eventually materialize, until then, however, these seven stops will have to do.